 The D and T System helps us grow and sustain reliable energy in Alberta communities.
 A well-maintained energy grid means being able to count on your energy being there when you need it.

 Energy is like any other purchase you make—there is an entire system that supports it.
 When you purchase a product from a store, the receipt shows the total price you pay for your item.
 You don’t see the cost breakdown of materials, shipping, and manufacturing, but those things all factor into the price you pay.

 Your energy bill is different.
 We want you to be able to see what you pay for the energy you use separate from the costs associated with delivering that energy to your home or business.

 Administration, Transmission and Delivery Charges are regulated and approved by the Alberta Utilities Commission (AUC).
-Every Albertan pays them – even those who don't consume energy from the grid.
-These charges ensure the continued maintenance and upgrading of the grid infrastructure that was originally financed by our parents and grandparents.
-Learn more about retailer charges for power or natural gas on the AUC website.
+Every Albertan that is connected to the grid pays them—even those who don't consume energy from the grid.
+These charges ensure the continued maintenance and upgrading of the grid infrastructure.
+Learn more about retailer charges for Learn more about retailer charges for power or natural gas on the AUC website.

 Specifically, the charges you see on your bill cover the costs for your power and natural gas distribution and transmission company to ensure:

-With continued maintenance, our existing utility grid will serve us all for years to come, bringing us heat on our coldest days, light on our darkest nights and energy for everything in between.
+With continued maintenance, our existing power systems and utility grid will serve us all for years to come, bringing us heat on our coldest days, light on our darkest nights and energy for everything in between.